Idoatelunch/my-streamlit-app/replit.md

 - ✅ Integrated real weather data using WeatherAPI.com for authentic conditions
 - ✅ Fixed country name display from "Isra" to "Israel" in English version
 - ✅ Added temperature color-coding and live weather statistics to AR overlay
+- ✅ Enhanced dark mode support with proper contrast for forecast cards and UI elements